tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 "Now, Jane."

-The tone in his voice snapped me into motion, and hurried over to Eliza on the top bunk and reached for Noah on the bottom.
+The tone in his voice snapped me into motion, and I hurried over to Eliza on the top bunk and reached for Noah on the bottom.
 My pulse thundered in my ears. the air felt colder by the second--even with my robe on--heavy with something I couldn't name.

 I wrapped the twins’ blankets around them, cradling them both as best I could, then grabbed my phone from the nightstand in me and Ryan's bedroom and hurried downstairs.